PuTTY and SSH Key-Based Authentication (Windows)

 PasswordAuthentication no

-This will disable the ability to log in through SSH using passwords.
-Note that this will not affect SFTP logins.
+This will disable the ability to log in through SSH using passwords, ensuring that only SSH keys are accepted for authentication.

-Save file and exit.
-(Press CTRL + X, press Y and then press ENTER).
+Save the file and exit (CTRL + X, then press Y and ENTER).

-For the changes to take effect, you must restart the service.
+For the changes to take effect, restart the SSH service:

 sudo service ssh restart